w3c/type-samples/README.md

 # type-samples
 A place to find and contribute examples of typographic features in text, especially from non-Latin scripts.

+You can use the [Visual Index](https://w3c.github.io/type-samples/) to search for samples.
+(Currently just a prototype.)

 **I'm working on a set of guidelines for submitting images to the repo.
 Please check out https://github.com/w3c/type-samples/issues/21#issuecomment-281673811 before submitting stuff.**

 ##How this might work##